 According to Turlock police spokesperson Officer Mayra Lewis, Campos entered the Walmart, located at 2480 Geer Rd., at approximately 5:10 p.m. and allegedly placed several items into a bag.

-Campos later paid for some items, said Lewis, but attempted to leave the store without paying for all of the merchandise.
+Campos later paid for some items, said Lewis, but attempted to leave the store without paying for all of the merchandise and was later stopped by store security services.

 Store security confronted Campos, and the suspect allegedly dropped the bag of merchandise and threw a fruit cup at security, said Lewis.